Bill Tush: Tush television show

-Premiering in January 1980, Tush (also known as the Bill Tush Show) was an inventive sketch-comedy hour with a troupe whose cast including Jan Hooks, a young comedienne from Decatur, Georgia who went on to Saturday Night Live and 3rd Rock from the Sun.
+Premiering on December 28, 1980, Tush (also known as The Bill Tush Show) was an inventive sketch-comedy hour with a troupe whose cast including Jan Hooks, a young comedienne from Decatur, Georgia who went on to Saturday Night Live and 3rd Rock from the Sun.
 It also featured Ted Henning, Bonnie and Terry Turner (SNL writers and co-creators of 3rd Rock from the Sun and That '70s Show).

-The hour-long program aired at 12:05 am Eastern time on Friday and Saturday nights.
-Although the show ceased production one year later, reruns aired through May 28, 1983.
-The following week its old timeslot was filled by a six-hour music video program, Night Tracks.
+The hour-long program aired at 7:00 p.m.
+Eastern time on Sunday evenings.
+Although the show ceased production five months later on June 6, 1981, reruns aired through May 28, 1983 on a late-night basis.
+The following week of its old timeslot was filled by a six-hour music video program, Night Tracks.
 Ironically, later that year, Tush made a comedic appearance in a Night Tracks sales presentation video playing an investigative reporter.

 CNN

 Feeling he had no further work at WTBS for Tush, Turner eventually dispatched Tush to Hollywood to take over the host position on People Now from Mike Douglas in January 1983.
 The show was broadcast on Turner Broadcasting's CNN channel.
 Eventually, Tush became senior entertainment correspondent for CNN in 1993 and relocated to New York City to host Showbiz Today.